-- Categorical concurrence - Are there six or more items per performance expectation? - Depth of knowledge consistency - Are the test items of equal or greater rigor and cognitive demand as the performance expectations they assess? - Range of knowledge - Do at least half of the performance expectations within a standard have at least one item from a test assessing it?
+- Are there six or more items per performance expectation?

+Depth of knowledge consistency

+- Are the test items of equal or greater rigor and cognitive demand as the performance expectations they assess?

+- Do at least half of the performance expectations within a standard have at least one item from a test assessing it?